Michsior14/ngrx-addons/libs/sync-state/README.md

 - `states` - array of states configs (defined below, required)
 - `channelPrefix` - prefix for all channels (optional)
+- `strategy` - defines if sync actions should be allowed before or only after app initialization (optional, default: `BeforeAppInit`)

 Each state can be described by multiple state configs with the following properties: